Step 1: Once finalist is identified, Recruiter completes references if necessary.

 - The offer start date must align with a cohort start date, which take place every 2-weeks.

-- If you need to start a Teammate on a non-cohort date, you must receive approval from VP Talent.
-To receive approval, please send a Slack to VP Talent, Jonathan and Ines with business case for starting on a non-cohort date.
+- If you need to start a Teammate on a non-cohort date, you must receive approval from VP People & Talent.
+To receive approval, please send a Slack to VP People & Talent, Director, People and Onboarding Manager with business case for starting on a non-cohort date.

 - Recruiter inputs number of equity options into the Stock Option Calculator, and transfers information into offer in Greenhouse.

-- Approval chain: Director, Technical Recruiting (if applicable) > VP Talent > Hiring Manager > Department Head > VP Operations and/or Manager, Financial Planning & Analysis.
+- Approval chain: VP People & Talent > Hiring Manager > Department Head > VP Operations and/or Manager, Financial Planning & Analysis > CEO (Quinn Slack)

 - We want to hire people who overwhelmingly get